tranhelen/tranhelen/_posts/2016-09-26-youvegraduated1.md

 ## What next?

-Tune in next week for how to prep your portfolio and the interview process.
-If you haven't already, read my [first post](http://helentran.com/ive-graduated-now-what-1) in this series.
+Tune in next week for how to define who you are and understand what type of job you're looking for.

 <hr class="small">